railsbridge-boston/railsbridge-vm/README.md

     rake up

 This just runs `vagrant up`.
-Don't worry about the red text - unless the process crashes, it's going fine.
+Don't worry about the red text - it's just STDERR output.
 The base box will be downloaded directly from Ubuntu if it hasn't already been added.

 Building Ruby takes a while, so get some coffee.